BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 ## Form fields
 ### Principles
-All the fields that must be displayed into your CRUD feature must be declared into a `BiaFieldsConfig<TDto>` class, where `TDto` represents your feature model.
+All the fields that must be displayed in your CRUD feature must be declared in a `BiaFieldsConfig<TDto>` class, where `TDto` represents your feature model.
 This class is used both for the form and the table display of your feature CRUD screens.

-The declaration must be set into your feature model, exported as const, and associated to the feature `CrudConfig` into your feature's constants declarations :
+The declaration must be set in your feature model, exported as const, and associated to the feature `CrudConfig` in your feature's constants declarations :
 ``` typescript title="feature.constants.ts"
 export const featureCRUDConfiguration: CrudConfig<Feature> = new CrudConfig({
   featureName: 'features',